chani-nicholas-inc/backend-technical-interview/README.md

 **BONUS TASKS**

-1. A modality named “introverted” has been mistakenly added to our database, along with some signs that shouldn’t be here… What should we do so that when we delete a modality, all signs belonging to it are also deleted?
+1. A modality named “introverted” has been mistakenly seeded to our database, along with some signs that shouldn’t be here… What should we do so that when we delete a modality, all signs belonging to it are also deleted?
 2. Notice that someone has previously added the attribute, `size`, to the **planet** table by mistake.
 What should we do to remove it?